 The Trust will generally not be subject to tax on any amounts received as distributions from the Partnership.
 Generally, distributions to the Trust from the Partnership will result in a reduction of the adjusted cost base of the Trust's units of the Partnership by the amount of such distribution.
-Income allocated to the Trust from the Partnership for a fiscal period of the Partnership will increase the adjusted cost base of the Trust's units of the Partnership at the beginning of the immediately following fiscal period.
+Income allocated to the Trust from the Partnership for a fiscal period of the Partnership will generally increase the adjusted cost base of the Trust's units of the Partnership, and losses allocated to the Trust from the Partnership which are not limited by the application of the "at-risk" rules in the Tax Act will generally reduce the adjusted cost base of the Trust's units of the Partnership, at the beginning of the immediately following fiscal period.
 If, as a result of a distribution to the Trust, the adjusted cost base of the Trust's units of the Partnership at the end of the fiscal period of the Partnership would otherwise be a negative amount, the Trust will be deemed to realize a capital gain in such amount for its taxation year in which such fiscal period ends and the adjusted cost base of the Trust's units of the Partnership would be increased to nil.